vacekj/express-json-validator-middleware/README.md

     res.send('valid');
 });

-// Error handler for valication errors app.use(function(err, req, res, next) {
+// Error handler for validation errors app.use(function(err, req, res, next) {
     if (err instanceof ValidationError) {
         // At this point you can execute your error handling code